stackbit-projects/neat-birch-f3ca5/about.md

 *Thank You for reading!*

 **Niranjan** is a Senior Cyber Security Professional with more than 1.5 decades of experience with strong expertise in Cloud Security & Compliance, IT infrastructure management, CyberSecurity Management, Security Governance, Audit & Compliance and Enterprise architecture.
-Regulation & Compliance Experience with PCI-DSS, SOX, SOC2, GDPR, ISO, Advanced Cloud Security Auditing (CSA STAR).
+Regulation & Compliance.